Gleb Kalinin

 Equally Developed Nerd

 Codes.
 Dances.
 Coaches.
 Writes.
 Designs interfaces, studies consciousness, practices embodiment.
-Not one thing — integration.
+Not one thing—all of it at once.

 View knowledge graph